Why has creative testing changed?

 Apple’s iOS14 update means the disappearance of creative-level data for iOS devices.
 Rather than granular data, most installs and lower funnel events rely on models.
-Learn about this change in our 2021 recap.
+Read on to learn how you can approach creative testing with AI.

 Algorithmic Testing: Meta + Google

 On Meta: Dynamic Creative Optimization (DCO), DCO tests combinations of creative elements (titles, descriptions, images, etc.) and delivers the optimal combination per subsets of our audience.
 DCO is set on the ad set level, only allowing for “one” ad (with 625 variations).
 Dynamic creative optimization is a setting.